 Step 2- Print

 For best results, print the turkey box template on white card stock.
-It’s also fait to note that the colors on the template look brighter then they will once printed onto card stock.
+It’s also fair to note that the colors on the template look brighter than they will once printed onto card stock.

 Step 3- Cut & Score